ibm-cloud-docs/assistant/faqs.md

 This message is displayed when the skill import stops because artifacts in the skill, such as dialog nodes or synonyms, exceed the plan limits.
 For information about how to address this problem, see [Troubleshooting skill import issues](/docs/assistant-data?topic=assistant-data-skill-dialog-add#skill-dialog-add-import-errors).

-If a time out occurs due to the size of the skill but no plan limits are exceeded, you can reduce the number of elements that are imported at a time by completing the following steps:
+If a timeout occurs due to the size of the skill but no plan limits are exceeded, you can reduce the number of elements that are imported at a time by completing the following steps:

 1. Make a copy of the JSON file that you are trying to import.
-1. Open the copy of the JSON file in an editor, and delete the entities array.
+1. Open the copy of the JSON file in an editor, and delete the `entities` array.
 1. Import the edited JSON file as a new skill.
 1. If this step is successful, edit the original copy of the JSON file.
-1. Remove only the dialog_nodes, intents and counterexamples arrays.
+1. Remove the `dialog_nodes`, `intents`, and `counterexamples` arrays.
 1. Update the skill by using the API.
 Be sure to include the workspace ID and the `append=true` flag, as in this example:

 ```curl